-- (D) conduct laboratory experiments using the scientific processes to compare sensory characteristics of additives in food products. - (13) The student analyzes the processes of energy production in food.
-The student is expected to: - (A) discuss molecular motion and temperature; - (B) examine heat transfer processes such as conduction, convection, and radiation; - (C) investigate phase changes in food production such as latent heat, crystallization, and condensation; - (D) analyze rates of reaction using various temperatures; - (E) conduct laboratory experiments using the scientific processes to compare phase changes in food production; and - (F) conduct laboratory experiments using the scientific processes to compare rates of reaction using various temperatures. - (14) The student evaluates the properties of carbohydrates and their effects on food production.
-The student is expected to: - (A) discuss photosynthesis; - (B) identify the chemical structures of carbohydrates; - (C) describe the functions of carbohydrates in food production such as a caramelizing agent, crystallizing agent, and thickening agent; - (D) compare the structures of simple and complex carbohydrates and how these structures affect food production; - (E) describe various process such as gelatinization, retrogradation, and syneresis in food production; - (F) conduct laboratory experiments using the scientific processes to explore the functions of carbohydrates in food production; and - (G) create food products using simple and/or complex carbohydrates. - (15) The student evaluates the properties of fats and their effects on food production.
-The student is expected to: - (A) identify the chemical structure of saturated and unsaturated fats; - (B) compare the properties of saturated and unsaturated fats; - (C) examine the functions of fats in food production; - (D) explore methods for controlling fat oxidation; - (E) analyze the effects of temperature on fats in food preparation; - (F) conduct laboratory experiments using the scientific processes to explore the functions of fats in food production; and - (G) create food products using saturated and unsaturated fats. - (16) The student evaluates the properties of proteins and amino acids and their effects on food production.
-The student is expected to: - (A) identify the elements of an amino acid; - (B) describe the chemical structure of various amino acids; - (C) explain the processes of protein denaturation and coagulation;
+- [(D) conduct laboratory experiments using the scientific processes to compare sensory characteristics of additives in food products.] - (13) The student analyzes the processes of energy production in food.
+The student is expected to: - (A) discuss molecular motion and temperature; - (B) examine heat transfer processes such as conduction, convection, and radiation; - (C) investigate the role of latent heat in phase changes in food production such as [latent heat,] crystallization [] and condensation; and - (D) analyze rates of reaction using various temperatures : - [(E) conduct laboratory experiments using the scientific processes to compare phase changes in food production; and] - [(F) conduct laboratory experiments using the scientific processes to compare rates of reaction using various temperatures.] - (14) The student evaluates the properties of carbohydrates in food and their effects on food production.

+The student is expected to: - (A) discuss photosynthesis; - (B) identify the chemical structures of carbohydrates; - (C) describe the functions of carbohydrates in food production such as a caramelizing agent, crystallizing agent, and thickening agent; - (D) compare the structures of simple and complex carbohydrates and how these structures affect food production; - (E) describe various process such as gelatinization, retrogradation, and syneresis in food production; and - [(F) conduct laboratory experiments using the scientific processes to explore the functions of carbohydrates in food production; and] - (F) [(G)] create food products using simple and/or complex carbohydrates. - (15) The student evaluates the properties of fats in food and their effects on food production.
+The student is expected to: - (A) identify the chemical structure of saturated and unsaturated fats; - (B) compare the properties of saturated and unsaturated fats; - (C) examine the functions of fats in food production; - (D) explore methods for controlling fat oxidation; - (E) analyze the effects of temperature on fats in food preparation; - (F) conduct laboratory experiments using the scientific processes to explore the functions of fats in food production; and - (G) create food products using saturated and unsaturated fats. - (16) The student evaluates the properties of proteins [and amino acids] and their effects on food production.
+The student is expected to: - [(A) identify the elements of an amino acid;] - [(B) describe the chemical structure of various amino acids;] - (A) [(C)] explain the processes of protein denaturation and coagulation:

-- (D) examine the functions of proteins in food productions such as emulsifiers, foams, and gluten formation; - (E) analyze the effect of temperature on protein in food production and storage; - (F) explore moist and dry heat methods for preparing protein rich foods; - (G) conduct laboratory experiments using the scientific processes to explore the functions of protein in food production; and - (H) create food products using protein. - (17) The student evaluates the properties of vitamins and minerals and their effects on food production.
+- (B) examine the functions of proteins in food productions such as emulsifiers, foams, and gluten formation; - (C) [E] analyze the effect of temperature on protein in food production and storage; - (D) [P] explore moist and dry heat methods for preparing protein rich foods; and - [(G) conduct laboratory experiments using the scientific processes to explore the functions of protein in food production; and] - (E) [H) create food products using protein. - (17) The student evaluates the properties of vitamins and minerals and their effects on food production.